DMO Energy Twister Wizard Skills and Runes

 As mentioned above, you will need to take Arcane Torrent, as its channeling mechanic interacts directly with the free Energy Twister spam of Etched Sigil.
 Rune-wise, take the damage reduction of Flame Ward, as damage output will not be the focus of this skill slot — simply the automated production of your main damage dealer, Energy Twister.

-Rounding skills out, you will be adding Storm Armor to the build.
+As consistent means of protection, you will be adding Storm Armor to the build.
 With a fire-and-forget duration of 10 minutes and a negligible damage proc, it can be easily overlooked if not for the massive damage reduction properties of Halo of Karini (see this build's gear page for more information).
-You will be taking the rune Shocking Aspect for the superior uptime of the procs for the Karini buff.
-Alternatively, you can consider Scramble for the additional movement speed, or Power of the Storm for the Resource Cost Reduction.
+You will be taking the rune Power of the Storm for the Resource Cost Reduction, but you can also consider alterations such as Shocking Aspect for the superior uptime of the procs for the Karini buff, or Scramble for the additional movement speed.

-Two defensive staples provide the foundation of your passive selection.
-Blur offers a simple, straightforward, but very effective survival bonus — percentage-based damage reduction.
-Further strengthening your shield, Unwavering Will will complement your semi-static fighting style and add significant Toughness with the 20% Armor and All Resistance buff.
+Strengthening your defensive bulwark, Unwavering Will will complement your semi-static fighting style and add significant Toughness with the 20% Armor and All Resistance buff.

 - 20 Nov.
 2020: Revised skill and passive recommendations for Season 22.